lucidsoftware/cumulus/modules/vpc.md

   * `policy` - the name of the policy file to use for the endpoint.
 If omitted, AWS will replace the policy with a default policy.
 See [Endpoint Policies](#endpoint-policies) for more information on configuring policies
   * `route-tables` - an array of route table names or ids that are associated with the endpoint
 * `address-associations` - a JSON object describing which Elastic IP addresses should be associated to network interfaces.
 The keys of the object are IP addresses while the values are network interface ids
-* `network-acls` - an array of Network ACL configurations to associate with the VPC.
+* `network-acls` - an array of named Network ACL configurations to associate with the VPC.
 See [Network ACLs](#network-acls) for more information on configuration for individual ACLs
 * `subnets` - an array of named subnet configurations to create in the VPC.
 See [Subnets](#subnets) for more information
 * `tags` - an optional JSON object whose key/value pairs correspond to tag keys and values for the VPC e.g. `{ "TagName": "TagValue" }`